Transformative Leadership Academy — Mentora Institute

 TLA trains an exceptionally talented and committed group of college students to live and lead from their spiritual core and become exemplary changemakers in their careers and communities.
 You can view a brief video about the TLA experience below.

-*Successful applicants will receive a full scholarship covering tuition, room, and board from the Mentora Foundation.
+*Successful applicants receive a full scholarship covering tuition, room, and board from the Mentora Foundation.
 Participants are responsible for travel and incidental expenses.

 Application and Program Dates

-• Final Application Deadline: January 11, 2026*
+• Early Deadline: Fall 2026

-• Virtual Phase (self-paced learning & reflection): March–May 2026**
+• Virtual Phase (self-paced learning & reflection): March–May 2027

 Read our brochure to hear from TLA pilot participants and learn more about the program.

-**Students who do not complete the virtual phase will not be invited to participate in the in-person residential program.
+• Students who do not complete the virtual phase will not be invited to participate in the in-person residential program.

 Eligibility